IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used with other supplementing materials, i.e., via an annotation with the `supplementing` motivation associated with the corresponding Canvas or at the Manifest level.
 Note that this option offers the transcript file as a single annotation.

     a.
 For an example in the newspaper space see [A basic newspaper][0068].

-    b.
-For an example in the A/V space, see [].

 3. Providing synchronized access to transcript and resource